Understanding Underground Incentivized Review Services: Evasion Tactics

 Agents and sellers also take into consideration account metadata while analyzing whether a particular buyer's review is likely to be removed or not.
-Of our $39$ participating agents, $31$ reported that they strongly prefer Amazon prime account holders.
-In addition, the account should be able to leave reviews on Amazon; there is a requirement to have spent a minimum amount in the past $6$ months in order to be eligible to write reviews.
-Agent \textit{A24} says:
+Of our $38$ participating agents, $31$ reported that they strongly prefer Amazon Prime account holders.
 According to agents, reviews from accounts who have Amazon Prime subscriptions are less likely to get removed. $24$ of our participating agents reported that when some products had some reviews removed, all of them were from non-Prime accounts.
-In addition, agents also check if a prospective buyer is an \textit{easy rater}, that is, he has too many five-star reviews and no three or four-star reviews.
+In addition, agents also check if a prospective buyer is an \textit{easy rater}, that is, they have too many five-star reviews and no three or four-star reviews.
 Agents also recommend that reviewers write reviews for items that they have purchased organically (that is, without rebate).
 They also recommend that not all reviews be five-star.
-An agent $A2$ tells us:
+Jennies are aware that a diversity in ratings is important to keep up the impression that reviews are genuine.
+Jenny \textit{J16} says: